 The LIM-5M wasn't very popular, since the tweaks and higher weight degraded handling.
 There was some consideration given to a "LIM-5RM" tactical reconnaissance variant, but it never got to prototype stage.
 Work was performed on an improved variant of the LIM-5M, the "LIM-6", featuring a "blown flaps" scheme improve takeoffs and landings, and a number of other tweaks.
 The LIM-6 turned out to be something of a step backward: the enhancements didn't improve matters all that much and the blown flaps scheme was mechanically unreliable.
 Although 40 LIM-6 aircraft were built, they were never accepted into service.

 The LIM-6bis began production in 1963, with about 70 built into 1964.
 Surviving LIM-5M and LIM-6 machines were converted to the LIM-6bis standard.
 A number of reconnaissance machines, known as "LIM-6M", were built, featuring a camera either in the rear fuselage just behind the wing, or in the nose just behind the cannon.

 * The Poles also performed a range of modifications of their MiG-17s, including:

 * By the mid-1950s, the MiG-17 and MiG-17F had replaced the MiG-15 in first-line service with the VVS, while the MiG-17P and MiG-17PF had become the standard interceptors of the PVO national air defense organization.
-At the time, the Americans were very bold in performing reconnaissance intrusions over the USSR, and the Soviets were keen to take on the intruders.
+At the time, the Americans were very bold in performing aerial reconnaissance intrusions over the USSR, and the Soviets were keen to put a stop to them.